USING IRONXL

 conn.Open();

-// this will query your database and return the result to your datatable
+// Query the database and return the result to a data table

 DataTable dt = new DataTable();